- Earn an average of £15 per hour

 Get A Flight Quote

 You should arrange flights to Sydney International Airport (SYD) to arrive on the first day of your programme start date.
 You will be met by one of our friendly team at the airport who will take you to your accommodation in the centre of Sydney.
-Your accommodation in Sydney ends with check out on the morning of day 9, no activties are planned for this day and you are free to depart at any time.

 You will need to obtain a Working Holiday Visa to work in Australia, please ensure you have applied for the correct visa before travelling.
 We can assist you with your application – ask us for more details when you call to book.